 Longitudinal professional growth in literacy teaching, learning, assessment, and leadership

-Individualized coaching in instruction and research from tenured, high-profile literacy professors
+Individualized coaching in instruction and research from leading literacy scholars

 A national and local community of practitioners with a strong cohort model

-Support and resources to present research at regional English conferences
+Support and resources to present research at a regional ELA conference

 Travel, lodging, and meal expenses paid for summer institute